Haldiram's: History

 Haldiram's was established in 1937 as a retail sweets and namkeen shop in Bikaner, Rajasthan.
-It was founded by Ganga Bhishen Agarwal, fondly known as Haldiram Ji.
+It was founded by Ganga Bhishen Agarwal, also known as Haldiram Ji.

 In order to drive expansion, the company's first manufacturing plant was started in Calcutta (now Kolkata).
 In 1970, a larger manufacturing plant was established in Jaipur.
 Another manufacturing plant was established in New Delhi in the early 1990s.

 In 2003, the company began the process of developing convenience foods to be marketed to consumers.

 In 2014, Haldiram's was ranked 55th among India's most trusted brands according to the Brand Trust Report; a study conducted by Trust Research Advisory.
 In 2017, the company was named the country's largest snack company.

 In 2022, it was announced that the packaged snacks businesses of Delhi-based Haldiram Snacks and Nagpur-based Haldiram Foods International would be first demerged and then merged into an entity named Haldiram Snacks Food.
 Delhi-based brothers Manohar and Madhusudan Agarwal obtained a 56% stake of the merged entity, while Nagpur-based Shiv Kishan Agarwal received the remaining 44%.

 In 2025, Singaporean state-owned investment firm Temasek acquired more than 9% stake in Haldiram's at a valuation of nearly US$10 billion.